svrooij/sonos-api-docs/docs/services/content-directory.md

 ### Browse

-Browse for content: Music library (A), share(S:), Sonos playlists(SQ:), Sonos favorites(FV:2), radio stations(R:0/0), radio shows(R:0/1).
+Browse for content: Music library (A), share(S:), Sonos playlists(SQ:), Sonos favorites(FV:2), radio stations(R:0/0), radio shows(R:0/1), queue(Q:)).
 Recommendation: Send one request, check the `TotalMatches` and - if necessary - do additional requests with higher `StartingIndex`.
 In case of duplicates only the first is returned!
 Example: albums with same title, even if artists are different

 Action body: